 Two students looking at a computer

-You'll analyse and critically evaluate a wide range of different real-life problems from a data science perspective.
-Whether it be studying data from a sports team to improve performance, using real-world data as part of the solution to climate change, preparing for spikes in hospital admissions or analysing business expenditure - data science is an evolving field.
+Data science underpins all kinds of decision-making, so you could be studying data from a sports team to improve performance, using real-world data as part of the solution to climate change, or analysing business expenditure.

-Opportunities for study abroad, work-based placements and developing your personal portfolio will put you in a strong position for the future.
+With opportunities to study abroad, work-based placements and developing your personal portfolio, you’ll be in a strong position for the future.

 Modules